wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Ken:** Oooooh, it smells like a cat's been turned inside out... in our downstairs toilet.

-**Dorothy** _sniffs_ oh you're right, it smells like Febreze!
+**Dorothy:** _sniffs_ oh you're right, it smells like Febreze!
 But it wasn't me that sprayed it. _lights back on, two Damebots have appeared behind them at the back of the stage looking "warlike"_

 **Bearass:** Well, I can't see anyone else here... can you?